logzio/logz-docs/_source/user-guide/distributed-tracing/service-performance-monitoring-setup.md

 Logz.io Service Performance Monitoring dashboard provides an overview of your systems' health by aggregating **Request**, **Error**, and **Duration** (R.E.D) metrics from span data.
 The dashboard helps you to pinpoint and isolate incidents in your system quickly.

-{% include page-info/early-access.md type="Beta" %}

 The following guide helps you configure the OpenTelemetry collector to extract metrics from spans generated from your application instrumentation, and send them to Logz.io.

 Once configured and deployed, the collector accepts the spans and processes them through two pipelines:

 The first pipeline sends the spans to the Logz.io backend, where you can analyze single traces and focus on slowness and bottlenecks.

 The second pipeline extracts the metrics from the same spans, aggregates them, and sends them to Logz.io’s Prometheus-based account.

 <div class="tasklist">